Monday and/or Wednesday Evenings 6 – 9:30 p.m.

 Pacesetter Path (two nights per week)

-*Classes will meet online through December, then may return to in-person if it is deemed safe to do so.
+*Classes will meet online through December 2020, but may return to campus in January 2021 if it is deemed safe to do so.

 Traditional Path Standard Rate: $875 per course